-Automake will check for only those things that are absolutely required for proper operations.
+Automake will check for only those things that are absolutely required for proper operation.
 For instance, whereas GNU standards dictate the existence of a NEWS file, it will not be required in this mode.
 This strictness will also turn off some warnings by default (among them, portability warnings).
-The name comes from the fact that Automake is intended to be used for GNU programs; these relaxed rules are not the standard mode of operation.